-- The Movie: Besides the pilots, there were a number of special two-hour movies throughout the show's run, including three which aired in 1986/87 in lieu of a tenth season.
+- The Movie: Besides the three Pilot Movies, there were a number of special two-hour movie episodes throughout the show's run, including three which aired in 1986/87 in lieu of a tenth season.

 - Potty Dance: Isaac does this when forced to share a cabin (and a bathroom) with the other male crew.

 - Prenup Blowup: In one episode, this was part of a subplot: a man getting over a very economically taxing divorce tries to court several women on the boat who immediately shun him when he asks for them to sign a pre-nup (while dating.)
 Eventually he decides not to do it for the woman he ends up falling in love with... who at the end of the episode asks him to sign one, having also been through a similar divorce.